Complex Ops

 ) -> Tensor

-Compute the cross entropy loss between input logits and target.
+Computes the cross entropy loss between input logits and target.

 Note

-are the target labels or class probabilities.
+self are logits and Y are the target labels or class probabilities.

 See: https://pytorch.org/docs/stable/generated/torch.nn.functional.cross_entropy.html